pureharm/pureharm-rest/README.md

 ## usage

+See [`testing`](./testing) for a pretty much full-fledged example on how to use the modules.

-Under construction.
+Still under construction.
 See [release notes](https://github.com/busymachines/pureharm-rest/releases) and tests for examples.

 ## Copyright and License